shfengcj/pydm/README.rst

 pydm: Python Data Mining for Astronomy
 =======================================

 pydm will be a Python module for data mining in astronomy and other fields.
 At present version, it provides two methods for cosmological model parameter fitting: the Levenberg-Marquardt (LM) technique and the Markov chain Monte Carlo (MCMC) approach.
+If you want to constrain a cosmological model with observations like supernovae, BAO, CMB, it is very easy and  convenient to use "pydm" package, with which you can:

+  - Constrain parameters, find the best fitting values, and their covariance.
+  - Make some contours between each of the parameters after marginalized others.
+  - Plot some distribution, histograms of the given parameters.
+  - Easily add new models.
+  - Easily add new data sets.
+  - Easily generalize to other fields.

 Introduction
 ============